Corinthian-Casuals F.C.: History

 In 1988–89 Corinthian-Casuals toured Brazil, which included a match against Corinthians, in which Sócrates played for both teams.
 In 1994–95 they won the Spartan League Cup.
 In 1996 the club switched to the Combined Counties League.
 After finishing as runners-up in their first season in the new league, they returned to the Isthmian League as members of Division Three in 1997.
 After another tour to Brazil in 2001, league reorganisation in 2002 saw them placed in Division One South.
 Further reorganisation saw them become members of Division One in 2004 and then Division One South again in 2006.
 In 2010–11 they won the Surrey Senior Cup for a second time, beating Leatherhead 2–0 in the final.
 The club returned to Brazil in 2015 to play Corinthians again, with the Brazilian club winning 3–0.
 In 2016–17 they finished fourth in Division One South, qualifying for the promotion play-offs.
 After beating Greenwich Borough 4–3 in the semi-finals, they lost on penalties to Dorking Wanderers in the final after a 0–0 draw.

 The 2017–18 season saw Corinthian-Casuals finish fifth in the division, again reaching the play-offs.
 They defeated Greenwich Borough 3–0 in the semi-finals, before losing the final 4–2 on penalties to Walton Casuals after the game ended 0–0.
 Despite the defeat, the club were promoted to the Premier Division after results in other divisions meant that they were the play-off finalists at step 4 with the highest points per game ratio from the season.
+They were relegated to the South Central Division at the end of the 2022–23 season after finishing second-from-bottom of the Premier Division.
+The following season saw them finish bottom of the South Central Division, resulting in a second successive relegation, this time to the Premier Division South of the Combined Counties League.